karakalo/lumen/doc/install.markdown

 ## Fetching

-A preliminary form of the Lumen library, and some demos for it, can be fetched using this [git][] command:
+A preliminary form of the Lumen library can be fetched using this [git][]
+command:

         git clone https://github.com/karakalo/lumen.git